 Luna Station Quarterly publishes speculative fiction written by women-identified authors.
-We want to show the world the awesome characters and really cool stories you write.
+We think women write awesome characters and really cool stories and we want to show it to the world.
 We will consider stories submitted by any woman-identified writer, regardless of experience or writing resume.
 If you consider yourself on the woman end of the gender spectrum in any significant capacity, you’re welcome here!

 Stuff we want: